-Bengali Chirer Dudh Puli Pithe For Poush Sankranti
+Bengali Chirer Dudh Puli Pitha For Poush Sankranti

-Of all the Pithe Puli that I had prepared so far for Poush Parbon or Bengali Sankranti festival (Please check our comprehensive list of Bengali Pithe Puli Recipes), this chirer dudh puli is my most favourite one.
+This chirer dudh puli pitha is my most favourite one, amongst all the Pithe Puli that I had prepared so far for Poush Parbon or Bengali Sankranti festival.
 The soft delicious beaten rice / flat rice dumplings are filled with coconut jaggery filling and then slowly simmered in reduced milk is a dessert that will impress you with the first bite itself.

 So as the other variants that we derive from parboiled rice- the flattened rice / beaten rice, the popped rice and the puffed rice.
-Sweets made from these becomes a part of traditional celebrations, festivals and as ritual offerings for deities.
+Sweets made from these like Chirer Dudh Puli Pitha becomes a part of traditional celebrations, festivals and as ritual offerings for deities.

-Poush Parbon of Bengal that celebrates the harvest festival, centered around this sacred grain rice, pithe made with chire (flattened rice) and khoi (popped rice) are once very popular but now almost forgotten.
+Poush Parbon of Bengal that celebrates the harvest festival, centered around this sacred grain rice.
+Pithe / Pitha made with chire (flattened rice) and khoi (popped rice) are once very popular but now almost forgotten.

 - 200 gm Thick Poha / flattened rice

 - Coconut jaggery stuffing

 - 100 gm jaggery (or you can use 1/2 cup sugar too)